Human Rights Policy

 We will work to protect personal information in a way appropriate for the environment. - Regional Environments

-We will always consider the local environment regarding noise and water throughout the lifecycle of our operations. - Freedom to Assemble
+We will always consider the local environment regarding noise and water throughout the lifecycle of our operations. - Freedom of Association and the Right to Collective Bargaining

-We respect the rights of workers, including the right to bargain collectively. - Forced Labor and Child Labor
+We respect the freedom of association and the right to collective bargaining. - Forced Labor and Child Labor

 We shall uphold the rights of foreign workers. - Human Rights Initiatives at Suppliers